6Dayanand9/End-to-End-QSR-Analytics-Project-with-ETL-pipeline-with-SQL-Excel-and-Power-BI-dashboards/README.md

 ## Dayanand Nimbalkar

-Microsoft Certified:

-🏅 PL-300 — Power BI Data Analyst Associate
-🏅 DP-600 — Fabric Analytics Engineer Associate
-🏅 DP-700 — Fabric Data Engineer Associate
+Data Analyst | Power BI Developer | Microsoft Fabric Engineer

 ---

-## ⭐ If you found this project useful, please consider giving it a star.
+# ⭐ If you found this project useful, consider giving it a star.

-⭐ Star the repository if you found it valuable for learning Budget vs Actual analytics and financial reporting.